icemancast/icemancast.github.io/_posts/2014-05-13-install-rails-ubuntu-vagrant-virtual-box.md

 		$ cd /vagrant/sites
 		$ rails new test_app
 		$ cd test_app

+16. Run bundler

+		$ bundle update
+		$ bundle install

-16. Start rails server and designate port
+17. Start rails server and designate port.

 		$ rails s -p 5050

-17. Go to rails app via your browser.
+18. Go to rails app via your browser.
 Go to the ip address of your vagrant box and add the port number used above.
 See example url below:

 	###http://192.168.77.77:5050

-18. Write some code :)
+19. Write some code :)

 View the resources I used to compile this below: